intarchboard/draft-iab-rfc4052bis/draft-iab-rfc4052bis.md

-Note that communications between organizations have no impact on any other IETF contributions, and should follow the same IETF process and policies and should be open to everyone for inputs and contributions, e.g., input discussion in specific working group in the IETF.
+Note that communications between organizations have no impact on any other IETF contributions, and should follow the same IETF process and policies and should be open to everyone for inputs and contributions, e.g., input discussion in a specific working group in the IETF.

 # Liaison Manager Responsibilities {#manager}